chungying/Based-Monte-Carlo-Localization-for-Mobile-Robot/README.md

 2) Create a Table
 Before execute pre-caching, a HBase table has to be created.
 Please use these two commands to create a table, named TABLENAME.
+This command is as same as 5) in previous section, please read it in raw data.

-$SPLITKEYS=`hadoop jar mcls-all-7.jar util.metrics.Sampler -i file:///home/ubuntu/simmap.jpg -o 18 --splitNumber 4$`
+`$SPLITKEYS=`hadoop jar mcls-all-7.jar util.metrics.Sampler -i file:///home/ubuntu/simmap.jpg -o 18 --splitNumber 4$` `

 $./createTable TABLENAME $SPLITKEYS
 TABLENAME is the name in HBase system.